SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 Which will return the services, the plans offered, any description, and which broker is providing the service.
 These will be revisited later.

+## Help on Commands

-To find more information about a single sub-command, use the help command.
+There is a lot of commands with their own options in the cli.
+To find more information about a single sub-command, use the `cf help` command.
 For example to get more information about the marketplace command, run:

 ```bash
 cf help marketplace